agathoklisx/libved/README.md

         (likewise for directories)

     Note: many commands have a --recursive option

-  */
+  Registers and Marks:

-  /* Registers and Marks are supported with the minimal features, same with
-     other myriad details that needs care.
+  Both are supported but with the minimal features (same with other myriad details that needs care).

     Mark set:
     [abcdghjklqwertyuiopzxcvbnm1234567890]
     Special Marks:
     - unnamed mark [`] jumps to the previous position

     Register set:
     [abcdghjklqwertyuiopzxsvbnm1234567890ABCDGHJKLQWERTYUIOPZXSVBNM]

     Special Registers:
     - unnamed ["] register (default)
     - current filename [%] register
     - last search [/] register
     - last command line [:] register
     - registers [+*] send|receive text to|from X clipboard (if xclip is available)
     - blackhole [_] register, which stores nothing
     - expression [=] register (experimental) (runtime code evaluation)
     - CTRL('w') current word
     - shared [`] register (accessed by all the editor instances)

   Note that for uppercase [A-Z], the content is appended to the current content, while for the [a-z] set, any previous content is replaced.
   An uppercase register can be cleared, by using in Normal mode the "-" command, prefixed with '"' and the register letter, e.g., "Z- for the "Z" register.

-   */

-   /* Menus
+  Menus:
   Many completions (and there are many) are based on menus.
     Semantics and Keys:
     Navigation keys:
     - left and right (for left and right motions) the left key should move the focus to the previous item on line, unless the focus is on the first item in line, which in that case should focus to the previous item (the last one on the previous line, unless is on the first line which in that case should jump to the last item (the last item to the last line))

     - the right key should jump to the next item, unless the focus is on the last item, which in that case should focus to the next item (the first one on the next line, unless is on the last line, which in that case should jump to the first item (the first item to the first line))

     - page down/up keys for page down|up motions

     - tab key is like the right key

     Decision keys:
     - Enter accepts selection; the function should return the focused item to the caller

     - Spacebar can also accept selection if it is enabled by the caller.
 That is because a space can change the initial pattern|seed which calculates the displayed results.
 But using the spacebar speeds a lot of those operations, so in most cases is enabled, even in cases like CTRL('n') in insert mode.

     - Escape key aborts the operation

   In all the cases the window state should be restored afterwards.
-   */

-   /* The sample Application that provides the main() function, can also read
-      from standard input to an unamed buffer.
+  The sample Application that provides the main() function, can also read from standard input to an unamed buffer.
 Thus it can be used as a pager:

      git diff | veda-101_shared --ftype=diff --pager "$@"
-   */

-   /* Application Interface.
+  Application Interface:
-    This library can be used with two ways:
+  This library can be used with two ways.

     - copy libved.c libved.h and __libved.h to the project directory
       and #include libved.h and either #include libved.c or compile it at the same compiler invocation

     - link against the shared or static library and use -lved during compilation (if the library was installed in a not standard location use -L/dir/where/libved/was/installed)

   It can optionally include libved+.h and libved+.c (recommended).
 Those two files can use the following compilation options.
     HAS_USER_EXTENSIONS, HAS_LOCAL_EXTENSIONS,
     HAS_PROGRAMMING_LANGUAGE (the building of the language is handled by the this Makefile automatically, otherwise it should be compiled explicitly: note that this specific target language, it can use libcurl) HAS_TCC (this option requires libtcc installed)

   The code uses an object oriented style, though it is just for practical reasons as permits mostly code organization, simplicity, abstraction, compactness, relationship, and especially quite a lot of freedom to develop or overridde functionality.
     A generic comment:
       But the main advantage of this approach is that there is no global state;
       the functions act on an instance of a type, or if not, simple their scope